 VACATION Vacation leave is accrued on a bi-weekly basis.
 Accrual rates will vary based upon position held and years of service.
 Maximum Accrual Each employee shall accrue and may use vacation leave with full pay providing that the maximum accumulation shall be no more than two hundred and eighty (280) hours for full-time non-management employees and four hundred and eighty (480) hours for full-time management employees.
 Part-time Employees Part-time employees who work a minimum of 20 hours a week shall accrue vacation leave on a pro rata basis; usage and accrual shall be governed by the same rules and regulation applicable to full-time employees.

 SICK LEAVE Full-Time Employees Full-time employees of SMART accumulate 12 days (64 hours) of sick leave per year or 3.69 hours per pay period.
 There is no limit on sick leave accumulation.
 Part-Time Employees Part-Time employees will receive a pro-rated accumulation based on number of hours scheduled per pay period.
-HOLIDAYS The District offers 12 paid holidays per year, including one floating holiday.
+HOLIDAYS The District offers 12 paid holidays per year, including two floating holidays.
 SMART reserves the right to modify employee benefits at any time.

 Please complete the supplemental questionnaire at the end of this application.
 Your answers to these questions will help us evaluate your skills and qualifications as they relate to the position.